SteveDunn/Vogen/docs/nuget-readme.md

 dotnet add package Vogen
 ```

 This adds a `<PackageReference>` to your project.
-You can additionally mark the package as `PrivateAssets="all"` and `ExcludeAssets="runtime"`.

-> Setting `PrivateAssets="all"` means any projects referencing this one won't get a reference to the _Vogen_ package.
-Setting `ExcludeAssets="runtime"` ensures the _Vogen.SharedTypes.dll_ file is not copied to your build output (it is not required at runtime).
+> Unlike using some other source generators, specifying `PrivateAssets="all" ExcludeAssets="runtime"` with Vogen will cause exceptions at runtime because of missing types.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">